Find Affordable College Courses

 Ashland, OH

-Ashland University came in at #8 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Ohio ranking.
-Ashland is a small private not-for-profit school located in the fringe town of Ashland.
+Ashland University ranked #8 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Ohio list.
+Ashland is a small private not-for-profit school located in the town of Ashland.

 Women make up 22% of the geology majors at the school.